shubhanshu02/GSoC-2021-logs/logs.md

 - **22/07/2021:** Working on error codes in `dnn_backend_openvino` module.

 - **23/07/2021:** Finalise OpenVINO error specificity patch.
 Correct the error handling in `delete_request_item` macro and convert it to an inline function.

+## Further logs

+The project was nearly complete by this time.
+Rest of the discussions took place on the pull request discussions.